billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

          standards, and/or legal requirements.

       2. For the purposes of EMAN, the definition herein is the preferred meaning of an EnMS.
-The definition from ISO50001 can be referred to as an ISO Energy Management System (ISO-EnMS).

 Energy Management:
 : Is a set of functions for measuring, modeling,